EndPointCorp/end-point-blog/2021/05/27/gpg-keys-on-a-smart-card.md

 There are several options for smart cards- You can use any OpenPGP compatible card and reader, or an all in one solution that's compatible with OpenPGP.
 For myself, it was easiest to use a Yubikey, since I already had one.
 (Note, you'll need a full Yubikey if you go with that brand, not the cheaper Yubico FIDO card.
 Check the description and make sure it mentions OpenPGP.)

-The following instructions do require a basic understanding of both how to create a live cd / usb stick, as well as basic understanding of the command line, but if you're in the position of needing to use gpg, you'll probably already be at least somewhat familiar with these requirements.
+The following instructions do require a basic understanding of both how to create a live CD / USB stick, as well as basic understanding of the command line, but if you're in the position of needing to use gpg, you'll probably already be at least somewhat familiar with these requirements.

 To get started- you don't -have- to do this on an airgapped machine, but doing so affords the highest level of security.
-Simply booting from a livecd / usb is fairly easy, and if you choose an operating system that already has the smart card daemon (or sca
+Simply booting from a live CD / USB is fairly easy, and if you choose an operating system that already has the smart card daemon (or sca

 Before you begin, you'll need: